 catalog.
 Obviously the Interociter is Alien Tesla coil technology, aha!)

 HUGE RECEIVED POWERWith our 1.6 giga-megohm resistor in place, the RF power intercepted by the small metal plate is now 30 watts.
-That's ONE HUNDRED THOUSAND TIMES HIGHER than the power from the simple non-resonant antenna plate.
+That's 100,000 times higher than the power from the simple non-resonant antenna plate.
 Our tiny antenna has essentially reached out and made a kind of "direct contact" with the distant transmitter.
 By changing its own impedance, it has converted the femtofarad "sky capacitor" into an efficient coupling device.
 It has sent out a cancelling wave and pulled in energy from an enormous volume encompassing the surrounding fields.
 It has become a "matching transformer" which steps down the 10MV sky voltage and steps up the "sky current."
 If we either increase the receiver plate's size, or lift it up high on an antenna tower, or connect it to a beam of x-rays which produce an ionized pathway extending vertically upwards, then the received power rises proportionally.

 So, connect a high-Q resonator to a small antenna, and you'll drag in far